 - Optionally prepare gravy:

 - Sift besan.
-Add ½ cup of water, whisk well.
+Add ½ cup of water and whisk well.
 Make sure of no lumps.

 - Add oil/ghee to a saucepan and heat to medium.
 Add blended mixture, water, and salt.
 Close lid, cook for 20 minutes stirring occasionally.

-- Add besan batter, pepper, cumin powder, and water.
+- Add the besan batter, pepper, cumin powder, and water.
 Stir and cook for another 5 minutes.
-Besan thickens the sauce.
-Add water if needed to keep it gravy consistency.
-Keep aside to cool down.
+The besan thickens the sauce.
+Add water if needed to keep it gravy-like.
+Set aside to cool.

 - For the stuffing:

-- Heat ghee in a medium saucepan.
+- Heat Coconut oil or avocado oil in a medium saucepan.
 Add onion, celery, thyme, carrot, beet leaves.

 - Stir and cook for 2 minutes.
 Add salt and pepper.
 Stir occasionally, cook until veggies are soft.